EWTN Español Launches on DIRECTV Satellite and DIRECTV STREAM

-IRONDALE, Ala., June 1, 2023 /PRNewswire/ -- EWTN Español, the leading Spanish-language Catholic media network, will launch on DIRECTV Satellite and DIRECTV streaming, effective June 1, 2023.
+IRONDALE, Ala., June 1, 2023 /PRNewswire-HISPANIC PR WIRE/ -- EWTN Español, the leading Spanish-language Catholic media network, will launch on DIRECTV Satellite and DIRECTV streaming, effective June 1, 2023.

 With this new launch, viewers will be able to tune into EWTN Español on Channel 475 as part of their Spanish packages.
 Additionally, EWTN Español will also be available on DIRECTV's streaming service, known as DIRECTV STREAM.